Vyral/base-template/_posts/2019-05-16-everyday-encinitas-dahms-acupuncture.md

 title: 'Everyday Encinitas: Dahms Acupuncture'
 date: 2019-05-16 17:53:00
 tags:
+  - Real Estate
 excerpt: >-
   Who knew that acupuncture could be so fascinating?
-I learned all about it today by sitting down with the owner of Dahms Acupuncture, Talia Dahm.
+I learned all about it today by sitting down with the owner of Dahms Acupuncture, Talia Dahms.
 enclosure:
 pullquote: >-
   You strategically choose certain points along certain channels, and they all